ABCaps35/pcwatcher/README.md

 - Navigating to your desired location in Terminal and using `git clone https://github.com/ABCaps35/pcwatcher.git`

 ## Execution
-Currently the .war file in the src/target folder and the React app in the src/main/ui folder must be run separately, but a one-step execution method is in the works.
+Currently the .war file in the project folder and the React app in the src/main/ui folder must be run separately, but a one-step execution method is in the works.

 To run the application fully on one computer:
 1. Install the package to your desired location
-2. Open a Terminal window at your project and navigate to src/target
+2. Locate the file pc-watcher-0.0.1-SNAPSHOT.war and move it to your desired location
-3. run `java -jar pc-watcher-0.0.1-SNAPSHOT.war` to start Java back-end
+3. Run `java -jar pc-watcher-0.0.1-SNAPSHOT.war` at your desired location to start Java back-end
 4. In another Terminal window, navigate to src/main/ui
 5. run `npm run start` to get React application running

 To run the application between two separate machines:
 1. Install the package to your desired location on the machine you wish to monitor
-2. Open a Terminal window at your project and navigate to src/target
+2. Locate the file pc-watcher-0.0.1-SNAPSHOT.war and move it to your desired location
-3. Run `java -jar pc-watcher-0.0.1-SNAPSHOT.war` to start Java back-end
+3. Run `java -jar pc-watcher-0.0.1-SNAPSHOT.war` at your desired location to start Java back-end
 2. Copy the src/main/ui folder to the machine on which you want to run your React application
 4. In a Terminal window on this second machine, navigate to the src/main/ui folder
 5. run `npm run start` to get React application running